Agile10-minute read

 Can you manage the development with only one team?

 Implementing scaled Agile frameworks can be complex and time-consuming, so don’t scale if you don’t need to.
-When your team’s workload outweighs its capabilities, then scaling is necessary.
+When your product’s scope and coordination needs outgrow what a single team can reasonably manage, scaling becomes necessary.

 Is your team Agile?